arezaie9331/HOI_Datasets/README.md

-# HOI_Datasets
+# V-CoCo-Dataset-Prepare
-A repository for preparing datasets for hoi task such as v-coco and hico-det
+A repository for preparing v-coco dataset for hoi task
+### 7 May 2025